The Ultimate Guide to SLI/SLO

 ToilReducing this is extremely effective in reducing the burden on development team members and creating spare capacity.

-It will be easier to gain your team's trust by making them realize that "the amount of monotonous work has been reduced since I joined."
+It will be easier to gain the trust of your team by making them realize that ``the amount of monotonous work has decreased since I joined.''

 Cost reduction